Known exposure site details, dates, and times are listed in the locations table and map below.

 There is a risk of measles infection for people who have been in the same location as someone with measles.

-New exposure locations are in bold.
+Note: New exposure locations are identified using the ★ symbol.

 People who have visited any of these locations during the dates and times below, are advised to: